 Manuscript Review Policy

 All manuscripts submitted to GJMEDPH undergo review by two independent reviewers (double-blinded peer review process) selected from a pool of reviewers based on their level of expertise and the type of article submitted.
 A period of approximately 21 days is given to the reviewer to provide comments on an evaluation form.
 Following this initial review, a preliminary decision is communicated to the author regarding major or minor revisions required, or if the manuscript is not acceptable for publication.
-Once the manuscript is accepted for publication, authors are required to sign a copyright form.
 No queries from authors are answered in the interval between GJMEDPH receiving the submission and completion of the initial review process.

 Article Processing Fee (APC)